MoonShinkiro/moonscraper/README.md

 # moonscraper
 Character-based image scraper for organizing datasets based on given character and other tags.
+Mainly focused on gathering character data for training.

 # TODO:
 - Implement multiple character queues for scraping